Golden Retriever breed insights: care, personality & expert tips

 How much does a Golden Retriever cost?

-If the thought of sharing your life with Golden Retriever fills you with joy, we’re right behind you: the relationship between a pup and parent is very special.
+If the thought of sharing your life with a Golden Retriever fills you with joy, we’re right behind you: the relationship between a pup and parent is very special.
 But it’s a lifelong commitment that shouldn’t be taken lightly, especially for a clever and energetic dog like a Golden Retriever.

 If you’re wondering how much a Golden Retriever is, a puppy from a reputable breeder can cost up to $5,000.
 In addition to the initial cost of buying or adopting a dog, there’s the ongoing cost of ownership like healthcare, food, training, exercise, and equipment.